jazzypants1989/jessquery/README.md

 - **fromHTML(url: string, options?: FetchOptions): DomProxy**

   - Fetches an HTML resource from the provided URL and inserts it into the proxy's target element.
-  - The options object can be used to set a fallback message while the fetch is in progress, an error message if the fetch fails, and a callback to execute when the fetch is complete.
+  - The options object can be used define a plethora of options defined in [FetchOptions](#FetchOptions).
+    - These options extend the [Request](https://developer.mozilla.org/en-US/docs/Web/API/Request/Request) interface, so you can use all of the normal fetch options as well. (e.g., method, headers, etc.)
   - The HTML is sanitized by default, which helps prevent XSS attacks.
   - Example: `$('#template').fromHTML('/template.html')`
-  - Example: `$('#update').fromHTML('/update.html', { fallback: 'Loading update...', error: 'Failed to load update!' })`
+  - Example: `$('#update').fromHTML('/update.html', { onWait: () => $('#fromHTML)'.text('Loading update...'), error: 'Failed to load update!' })`
   - Example: `$('#content').fromHTML('/malicious-content.html', { sanitize: false })`

 ##### DomProxy.fromStream

-- **fromStream(url: string, options?: { sse?: boolean; add?: boolean; error?: string; fallback?: string; sanitize?: boolean; onSuccess?: (data: any) => void }): DomProxy**
+- **fromStream(url: string, options?: { sse?: boolean; add?: boolean; toTop?: boolean; error?: string; onError?: () => void; onWait?: () => void; waitTime?: number; runScripts?: boolean; sanitize?: boolean; onSuccess?: (data: any) => void }): DomProxy**

   - Dynamically fetches data from the provided URL and updates a single DOM element using a stream or Server-Sent Event (SSE).
+  - This includes all the same options as the `fromHTML` and `fromJSON` methods for normal streams, but with a few caveats for SSEs.
+    - the `onSuccess` callback will be invoked after each message is received, and it will receive the last event as an argument.
+    - SSE's have two additional options, `add` and `onTop`, which determine how the new data is added to the existing content.
-  - The options object can be used to set a fallback message while the stream is in progress, an error message if the stream fails, and a callback to execute when the stream is complete.
+  - The options object can be used define a plethora of options defined in [FetchOptions](#FetchOptions).
+    - These options extend the [Request](https://developer.mozilla.org/en-US/docs/Web/API/Request/Request) interface, so you can use all of the normal fetch options as well. (e.g., method, headers, etc.)
   - The HTML is sanitized by default, which helps prevent XSS attacks.
   - Example: `$('#content').fromStream('/api/data', { sanitize: false })` <-- Only for trusted sources!
   - Example: `$('#liveFeed').fromStream('/api/live', { sse: true, add: true, onSuccess: (data) => console.log('New data received:', data) })`